 This Hangar 247 website is secured with a SHA-2 256bit SSL encrypted connection meaning that any information you share or view through the website is completely secure.
-You should see a padlock symbol + "Secure" in the top left of your browser address bar that confirms Hangar 247 independent security certification and compliance with international online protocols.
+You should see a padlock symbol in the top left of your browser address bar that confirms Hangar 247 independent security certification and compliance with the international PCI Data Security Standard.

 Our customer database also uses the same security certification as the website.
 We will never share your details with any third party and no financial transactions with payment details (including customer credit cards details) are retained in our systems.

 We will never ask you for your password or login details via email.
 If you are having issues signing into the website please use the reset password function or contact the team for support. firstname.lastname@example.org

 The Hangar 247 team puts significant effort into ensuring that all for sale listings are genuine and not the basis of a scam or fraudulent/malicious intent, that is why every listing is moderated by our team.

 Hangar 247 Director and Co-founder Justin Sollitt has spent 20 years operating internationally as an aircraft broker transacting deals in over 30 countries.
 Below he shares his experience with 20 most common ways to stop you avoid falling victim to a scam or fraud.

 "Aircraft and helicopter trading is among the world's largest targets for scams because fundamentally: